InSciCo/LazyStack/LazyStackDynamoDBRepoTests/README.txt

 The advantage of this approach is that we can follow the suggested guidelines from Amazon DynamoDB Architects for using a single table in an elegant and consistent way.

 Essentially we create an "Envelope" of the data stored in each record.
+The DataEnvelope virtual class contains:
+Dictionary<string, AttributeValue> DbRecord -- this is what DynamoDB reads/writes
+T EntityInstance -- this holds an instance of the data entity type

 This envelope contains fields whose values are set based on the entity data being stored in a "Data" attribute.
 This prescriptive approach is partially implemented by the DataEnvelope virtual class.
 You complete the implementation by overriding these DataEnvelope methods:
 	- SetDbRecordFromEnvelopeInstance() // Updates Envelope from Entity Instance values
-	- DataEnvelope.SetEnvelopeInstanceFromDbRecord() // updates Entity Instance values from Envelope
+	- SetEnvelopeInstanceFromDbRecord() // updates Entity Instance values from Envelope
 	- DeserializeData(string data, string typeName) // Allow conversion of stored data entity version to most recent version

 Each dBRecord is treated as a Dictionary<string, Attribute>.